Common Side Effects of IVF Treatment

 If you’re confused about any part of the IVF process or you don’t understand why or how it works, simply ask.
 The more you know, the more you will be able to put your mind at ease.
 Also, the more you know about side effects and risks, the more likely you are to spot a concern before it turns into a major health problem.

 Fertility doctors understand that IVF can be confusing, and a good fertility doctor is one who will answer your questions without making you feel bad for asking.
 If you don’t feel like you can talk to your fertility doctor, it is time to find a new one.
-Because this process can be long and frustrating, you will want to walk through it with someone you know you can trust.
+Because this process can be long and frustrating, you will want to walk through the IVF process from start to finish with someone you know you can trust.

 Follow Your Doctor’s Advice